kathywu1201/Brown_DEI_Data_Cleaning_2024/README.md

 This project is under the Equity & Diversity Committe at Brown University.
 The main purpose of this project is to do data processing and cleanning for various survey done in the department.

 ## Usage
 The scripts that need to be run is in the code file.
 The file names start with 'run_{}.py' are the scripts that we need to run and output processed and cleaned csv files.
-Other pthon files are the utils that include the necessary functions that need to be used in outputing each csv files.
+Other python files are the utils that include the necessary functions that need to be used in outputing each csv files.

 __run_concentration.py:__ returns a csv file where each row are the concentrations under the Computer Science Department and columns indicates the percentage in various categories.
 In the end of this file, there also includes a summary row that calculate the average percentage of each column categories.